Michael Miebach is chief executive officer of Mastercard and a member of the company’s board of directors.

 A Pure Mathematics degree from Sheffield University and a M.Sc. with research into medical statistics from Newcastle University resulted in an early career as an award-winning research engineer, culminating as the Head of Offshore Engineer-Planning for British Gas where Ann was the first woman qualified to go offshore in Britain.

-In his capacity as Co-President for Asia Pacific at Mastercard, and a member of the Global Management Committee, Ari Sarker oversees all of the company's activities in the region including sales, business strategy & development, and relationships with banks, merchants and governments.
-Ari is an active proponent of the company's financial inclusion commitments, and an active champion of inclusive growth efforts across a number of Asia's emerging economies.
+In his capacity as Co-President for Asia Pacific at Mastercard, and a member of the Global Management Committee, Ari Sarker oversees all of the company’s activities in the region including business strategy and operations, product development, sales and marketing, and relationships with governments, regulators, banks and merchants.
+Ari is an active proponent of the company’s financial inclusion commitments, and an active champion of inclusive growth efforts across a number of Asia’s emerging economies.
 He also spearheads managing and identifying new equity investment opportunities designed to establish Mastercard as a natural partner of choice for firms in the dynamically evolving fintech landscape.

 Ari has been with Mastercard since 2011 and has held an array of leadership roles across geographies.
 Prior to his current role, he helmed Mastercard’s business for South Asia, including India.
 He started his journey at Mastercard as Head of Network Processing for AP & MEA, in which capacity he actively advocated for the need to build an open payments market environment.
 In this role, Ari was instrumental in driving significant engagement and deepening the partnership models with domestic switch operators and regulators, thereby enabling a much more vibrant ecosystem overall.